breezy-weather/breezy-weather-icon-packs/INSTRUCTIONS.md

     hasShortcutIcons="true"
     hasSunMoonDrawables="true" />
 ```
-After creating the XML file, you need to declear this file in `AndroidManifest.xml`:
+After creating the XML file, you need to declare this file in `AndroidManifest.xml`:
 ```
 <application>
     ...